AiKell/SQL-Course-Project/README.md

 - **Python, Pandas, & Seaborn:** Used to help visualize data returned from queries.

 # The Analysis
 Each query for this project aimed at investigating specific aspects of the software engineering job market.
-In particular, I focused on non-senior level positions, as that is what I'm currently interested in.
+In particular, I focused on non-senior level positions, which I'm currently interested in.
 Here’s how I approached each question:

 ## 1. Top Paying Software Engineer Jobs
 To identify the highest-paying roles, I filtered software engineering positions by average yearly salary and location.
-This query highlights the high paying opportunities in the field.
+This query highlights the high-paying opportunities in the field.

 ```sql
 SELECT